Home

 What Is the RIRS Technique?

-RIRS is a scar-free, endoscopic procedure used to treat kidney stones.
-It involves inserting a flexible ureteroscope through the urethra and bladder, moving up the ureter, and into the kidney.
-Once the stone is located, a laser is used to fragment it into tiny pieces, which are either removed or left to pass naturally through urine.
+During the procedure, the urologist inserts a flexible ureteroscope — a thin, lighted instrument — through the urethra and bladder, then into the ureter and kidney.
+Once the stone is located, a holmium laser breaks it into tiny fragments.
+These fragments are either removed or left to pass naturally through urine.

-Unlike traditional surgeries, RIRS requires no incisions, making it a minimally invasive and safer option, especially for stones located deep within the kidney.
+Unlike traditional surgery, RIRS requires no external cuts or stitches, making it a safer and gentler option — especially for stones located deep within the kidney.

 Who Is a Candidate for RIRS?

-• Patients with kidney stones less than 2 cm
+• Kidney stones smaller than 2 cm in diameter

-• Cases where ESWL (shock wave therapy) has failed
+• A history of failed ESWL (shock wave therapy)

 How Is the RIRS Procedure Performed?

-2. Insertion: A flexible ureteroscope is passed through the urinary tract into the kidney.
+2. Insertion: The urologist gently passes a flexible ureteroscope through the urinary tract into the kidney.

-4. Laser Fragmentation: A holmium laser is used to break the stone into fine pieces.
+4. Laser Fragmentation: A holmium laser breaks the stone into tiny pieces.

-5. Stone Removal: Fragments are extracted using a basket or allowed to pass naturally.
+5. Stone Removal: The fragments are removed using a small basket or left to pass naturally in urine.

-6. Stent Placement: A temporary stent may be inserted to aid drainage and healing.
+6. Stent Placement: A temporary ureteral stent may be inserted to help urine drain and promote healing.

 Benefits of the RIRS Technique